NicholasSynovic/git-all-python/README.md

 > Program which checkouts all previous versions of a Git repository and stores them in a `temp` directory

+## Warning

+This program is now depricated as a proof of concept.
+Please go to the new home of `git-all-python` [here](https://github.com/NicholasSynovic/gap).

 ## Table of Contents

 - [Git All Python](#git-all-python-git-commit-exploder)